TL;DR

 Abstract

 Dynamic 3D Gaussian Splatting achieves impressive novel-view synthesis on monocular video by coupling a deformable point cloud with Adaptive Density Control (ADC), but exhibits a severe train–test generalization gap.
-On the D-NeRF benchmark (8 synthetic scenes) we measure an average gap of 6.18 dB (up to 11 dB per scene) and, through a systematic ablation of every ADC sub-operation (split, clone, prune, frequency, threshold, schedule), identify splitting as the dominant pathway.
+On the D-NeRF benchmark (8 synthetic scenes) we measure an average gap of 6.18 dB (up to 11 dB per scene) and, through a systematic ablation of every ADC sub-operation (split, clone, prune, frequency, threshold, schedule), identify splitting as the bottleneck of the overfitting cascade — disabling split eliminates the gap (1.15 dB) but also collapses test PSNR by 9.93 dB, so it is not a viable mitigation.
+Split is the operation through which the cascade flows, not a knob one can simply turn off.

 Key Findings

-Disabling split collapses both the cloud (2K vs 44K Gaussians) and the gap (1.15 dB vs 6.18 dB).
+Disabling split collapses both the cloud (2K vs 44K Gaussians) and the gap (1.15 dB vs 6.18 dB) — but also collapses test PSNR by 9.93 dB, so it is not a viable mitigation.
 Disabling pruning changes nothing.

 2. Count–gap correlation is real but incomplete